 You can include your budget in your proposal or as a separate link.
 If your budget is fewer than ten items, we recommend including it in your proposal.

 |Budget item||Amount||Running Total||Notes/justifications|

 |Technical writer audit and creation of a comprehensive contributor guide.||6000.00||6000.00|

 |Volunteer Mentor stipends||400.00||6800.00||2 volunteer stipends x 400 each|

 Include here any additional information that is relevant to your proposal.

-Previous participation in Season of Docs, Google Summer of Code or others: In 2020, the Julia Language successfully mentored 3 GSoD projects.
+Previous participation in Season of Docs, Google Summer of Code, or others: In 2020, the Julia Language successfully mentored 3 GSoD projects.
 2020 being our first year in GSoD, we learned a ton about what we need to do to support technical writers better.
 A big lesson learned was the need for project and writer mentors.
-This is something that we are doing in 2021 with the hope of having content feedback for writer(s) but also have mentors with technical writing expertise so our writer(s) can continue to develop their skills.
-Another welcome change for GSoD 2021 which we would have implemented on our own, but is not part of the core program, is monthly updates.
+This is something that we are doing in 2021 with the hope of having content feedback for writer(s) and mentors with technical writing expertise so our writer(s) can continue developing their skills.
+Another welcome change for GSoD 2021, which we would have implemented on our own, but is not part of the core program, is monthly updates.
 Given that the timelines can be longer for these projects, it makes sense to check in regularly.